surevine/govuk-react-jsx/README.md

 ## Tests

-The test suite passes the example data from the govuk-frontend repository through the JSX components compares the output with the reference output provided in govuk-frontend.
+The test suite passes the example data from the govuk-frontend repository through the JSX components and compares the output with the reference output provided in govuk-frontend.
 Any differences here constitute a failure.

-Tests are currently running in TravisCI.
-See https://travis-ci.org/surevine/govuk-react-jsx
+Tests run in Github actions.

 ## Currently used by

 - Public Health England (See https://github.com/PublicHealthEngland/coronavirus-dashboard)
+- UKRI
+- Cabinet Office

 ## Contributors